Rhodium hexafluoride

 Rhodium hexafluoride, also rhodium(VI) fluoride, (RhF6) is the inorganic compound of rhodium and fluorine.
-A black volatile solid, it is a highly reactive material, and a rare example of a rhodium(VI) compound.
+A black volatile solid, it is a highly reactive material which starts to slowly thermally decompose already at room temperature and a rare example of a rhodium(VI) compound.
 It is one of seventeen known binary hexafluorides.

-Synthesis, structure, properties

-Rhodium hexafluoride is prepared by reaction of rhodium metal with an excess of elemental fluorine:
+Rhodium hexafluoride was discovered by American radiochemists in 1961, soon after the discovery of ruthenium hexafluoride.
+It is prepared by reaction of rhodium metal with an excess of elemental fluorine: